memgraph/docs/mage/query-modules/cpp/neighbors.md

 #### Input:

-- `node: Node` ➡ node whose neighborhood is being analyzed.
+- `node: Node` ➡ node for which neighborhood is being analyzed.
 - `rel_type: List[string]` ➡ list of relationship types to travel through; if empty, it is possible to travel through all types of relationships.
 - `distance: int` ➡ number of hops between nodes.